justinwinslow/angular-combobox/README.md

 ## TODO

+* Placeholder text
+* Make it work with select boxes?
 * Selectively position options dropdown up or down depending on input position on screen
 * Better handling of no data being set
 * Better docs